 3. Record Adjusting Entries in the General Ledger

 After identifying and calculating the adjusting entries, they must be entered into the appropriate general ledger accounts.
-This step ensures that each entry is correctly recorded, reflecting the true financial position of the business.
+This step ensures that each entry is correctly recorded and reflects the true financial position of the business.

 4. Calculate Adjusted Balances